-- Bank stabilisation, which helps reduce fine suspending sediment inputs; - Assisting infiltration of surface runoff, therefore reducing contaminant input to the rivers from land use activities; - Improvement in water quality by reduction of sediment inputs and contaminants from land use activities; - Improvement in biodiversity and visual amenity; - Regulation of instream temperature; - Improving the rivers natural character; and - Improving cultural values with native planting.
+- Bank stabilisation, which helps reduce fine suspending sediment inputs; - Assisting infiltration of surface runoff, therefore reducing contaminant input to the rivers from land use activities; - Improvement in water quality by reduction of sediment inputs and contaminants from land use activities; • - Improvement in biodiversity and visual amenity; - Regulates instream temperature; - Improving the rivers natural character; and • - Improving cultural values with native planting. • length of the buffer due to bank stability and invertebrate communities due to a reduction in water temperature.

-It is also recognised that the benefit of a given buffer width is dependent on the land use, soil type, bank slope, and type and density of riparian vegetation.
+It is also recognised that the benefit of a given buffer width is dependent on the land use, soil type, bank slope, type and density of riparian vegetation.

 The width of a buffer has an effect on the benefits to the river.
 Some studies have indicated that a buffer width of 30m will protect stream health, while others have recommended a 50m buffer width.
-A more significant aspect of buffer planting is the length of the buffer for bank stability and invertebrate communities due to a reduction in water temperature.
+A more significant aspect of buffer planting is the